Track mileage automatically

 Vehicles that are eligible for the section 179 deduction

 Many vehicles qualify for section 179.
-The IRS doesn’t publish a complete list of eligible vehicles; instead, you need to look at the published requirements to see which type of deduction your vehicle falls under.
-As mentioned, it must be used for business purposes more than 50% of the time.
-In addition to purchasing new vehicles, you can qualify for a section 179 deduction for used vehicles as well.
-The deduction process works the same for both types of purchases.
+The IRS doesn’t publish a complete list of eligible vehicles; instead, you must look at the published requirements to see which type of deduction your vehicle falls under.

 The IRS categorizes eligible vehicles by size:

-• Light vehicles weigh under 6,000 pounds and include passenger cars, crossover SUVs, and even small trucks.
+• Light vehicles weigh under 6,000 pounds, including passenger cars, crossover SUVs, and small trucks.

-• The 179 deduction for vehicles over 6,000 lbs is considered the heavy vehicle category.
-This typically includes things like pickup trucks, commercial vans, and larger SUVs.
+• The 179 deduction for vehicles over 6,000 lbs is considered a heavy vehicle.
+This typically includes pickup trucks, commercial vans, and larger SUVs.

-Additionally, there are no changes to the deductions when it comes to luxury vehicles.
+The deductions for luxury vehicles have not changed.
 They are classified by weight and subject to the same deduction limits.

 Section 179 vehicle limitations

-However, you can carry over any of the unused deduction into future years.
+However, you can carry over any unused deductions into future years.
 For instance, if you earn $6,000 per year and purchase a $10,000 vehicle, you could calculate your eligible discount and spread it out over the next few years.

 How to calculate your Section 179 deduction